 Antigua and Barbuda

-There are three ways of receiving citizenship in the Caribbean country of Antigua and Barbuda.
-Birthright citizenship is one way, with the other two ways of acquiring citizenship: descent and naturalization.
+The other two ways of acquiring citizenship are descent (having a parent or grandparent who is a citizen) and naturalization (live three years with a spouse who is a citizen or live unmarried in the country for seven years).
 These two variations of obtaining citizenship are still valid.
 Still, they involve playing an active part in getting your citizenship rather than receiving it at the time of your birth.